AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 ## Example data visualization prompts

-Following are some examples of common prompts and the visualizations used by Data Insights Agent to respond to those prompts.
+The following are some examples of common prompts and the visualizations used by Data Insights Agent to respond to those prompts.

 | Example prompt | Expected visualization |
 | --- | --- |